How to Clean Your Bow Hair

 Bow hair becomes dirty over time, picking up dust and oil, which take away from your bow's ability to articulate and grab the strings, and substantially diminishes the quality of its sustained tone, as well.
 If the bow has lost much hair or if it can no longer be tightened sufficiently to play, then it is time for a re-hair.
 But, if the hair is simply dirty, there is no need to replace it.
 It can easily be cleaned.

-But, if you're not taking pains to seek out extraordinarily fresh hair (and I don't generally recommend doing so for the reasons I just mentioned) then there is no particular need to replace your bow hair simply due to age.
-The usual high-quality Siberian and Mongolian hair, available from dealers and bow makers across the country, will keep performing well for years, if kept clean.
-And, I can assure you that cleaning will not damage or detract from your bow hair's performance, no matter what your teacher may tell you.
-And, you may be surprised how a cleaning can restore the performance, tone, and vitality of your bow.
+However, for the rest of us, there is no need to replace a bow's hair simply due to a year or two of age and use.
+The usual high-quality hair (Mongolian or Siberian), widely available from dealers and bow makers, will keep performing well for years, if kept clean.
+And, I can assure you that cleaning will not damage or detract from the hair's performance, no matter what your teacher may tell you.
+They are likely only repeating what they themselves have been told, without any real basis for the opinion.
+Indeed, you may be surprised how a cleaning can restore the tone and vitality of your bow.

 What You'll Need

 You'll need some denatured alcohol, available from your local hardware store.
-(Careful, it's laced with a poison to deter its use at frat parties, so keep out-of-reach of children.)
+(Careful, it's laced with poison to deter its use at frat parties, so keep out of children's reach.)
 You'll also need some paper towels (or a clean cotton cloth - i.e. old t-shirt) and a comb.

 First, tighten the hair to a bit under regular playing tension - just tight enough to keep the hair off the shaft of the bow.